intel/llvm/sycl/doc/GetStartedGuide.md

   * See LLVM's [host compiler toolchain requirements](https://github.com/intel/llvm/blob/sycl/llvm/docs/GettingStarted.rst#host-c-toolchain-both-compiler-and-standard-library)
 * `zstd` version 1.5.6 or later (Optional)
    * For Ubuntu, you can obtain it by `apt install libzstd-dev`
-   * On Windows, you can build zstd manually from source [using Visual Studio](https://github.com/facebook/zstd?tab=readme-ov-file#visual-studio-windows) and then add the `zstd` install directory to the `PATH` enviornment variable.
+   * For Windows, you can build `zstd` manually from source [using Visual Studio](https://github.com/facebook/zstd?tab=readme-ov-file#visual-studio-windows) and then add the `zstd` install directory to the `PATH` environment variable.

 Alternatively, you can use a Docker image that has everything you need for building pre-installed: